ANTI-RACISM

 Black lives matter.
 Full stop.
 As Christians, we are always called to stand with the oppressed, and the oppression of black and brown people in this country is undeniable.
 St. Peter’s stands with those who are organizing and advocating for this truth to become a reality in our country, by changing hearts, yes, and also by changing policies.

-As your clergy, we are making a public commitment to put in the work to transform from part of the problem to part of the change – to be actively anti-racist.
+We are making a public commitment to put in the work to transform from part of the problem to part of the change – to be actively anti-racist.
 We believe all Christians must work to dismantle white supremacy.
 It is not a special interest issue.
 It is not an option.
 It is the Gospel.

 In 1967, The Reverend Dr. Martin Luther King, Jr. warned, “So often the contemporary church is a weak ineffectual voice with an uncertain sound.
 So often is it an arch defender of the status quo…But the judgment of God is upon the church as never before.
 If today’s church does not recapture the spirit of the early church, it will lose its authenticity, forfeit the loyalty of millions, and be dismissed as an irrelevant social club with no meaning for the twentieth [and I would add the twenty-first] century.”